Hartley's Additional Continental Regiment: History

 By this time the British Army commander Sir William Howe appeared on the scene and attempted to rally his men.
 He shouted, "For shame, Light Infantry!
 I never saw you retreat before.
 Form!
 Form!
 It is only a scouting party."
 A blast of grapeshot soon proved otherwise and Howe prudently withdrew.
 The 5th Foot and 55th Foot arrived to support the light infantry, but they were also forced to fall back.
 In the confusion, the 40th Foot installed themselves in the solidly-built Chew House.
 After firing a few volleys at the house with no effect, Wayne's men left it behind and continued their southward advance into the morning's fog.
 Sullivan shifted Conway's brigade to the right of his Maryland troops and also pushed onward.
 At this point, contact between Wayne's division and the rest of Sullivan's wing was broken.
 Both Wayne and Sullivan advanced several hundred yards beyond the Chew House before the advance stalled.
 When the American rear echelon units began bombarding the Chew House with cannons, Wayne and his men became anxious and turned back.
 In the fog, they blundered into Major General Adam Stephen's advancing Virginia division.
 In a friendly fire incident, both American forces volleyed at one another.
 Confused in the fog and taking fire from several directions, Wayne's men took to their heels and did not rally until they were 3 mi from the battlefield.

 On 8 January 1778, Hartley's Regiment was assigned to the Middle Department and in March it became part of the Pennsylvania Line.
 Captain William Scott's company from Thruston's Additional Continental Regiment was absorbed on 4 April 1778.
-Sent to the Pennsylvania frontier to oppose raids by the Iroquois and their American Loyalist allies, Hartley's Regiment arrived in the Wyoming Valley after the Wyoming Massacre.
-In September 1778, elements of the regiment participated in a counter-raid in which they destroyed a few Indian villages, recovered plunder taken in the Wyoming Valley, and skirmished with the Native American warriors.
-Hearing that a large body of Indians was assembling at Unadilla, Colonel Hartley withdrew his 130-man column.
+Sent to the Pennsylvania frontier to oppose raids by the Iroquois and their American Loyalist allies, Hartley's Regiment arrived in the Wyoming Valley after the Battle of Wyoming.
+In September 1778, elements of the regiment participated in a counter-raid in which they destroyed a few indigenous villages, recovered plunder taken in the Wyoming Valley, and skirmished with Seneca warriors.
+Hearing that a large body of warriors was assembling at Unadilla, Colonel Hartley withdrew his 130-man column.

 On 13 January 1779, following a resolution of the Continental Congress Hartley's Regiment was consolidated with Patton's Additional Continental Regiment and the three companies of Malcolm's Additional Continental Regiment commanded by Captains John Doyle, John Steele, and James Calderwood and were ordered to join the Pennsylvania Line.
 The new unit was named the 11th Pennsylvania Regiment and organized in the strength of nine companies.
 Colonel Hartley, officially resigned his commission a month later on February 13, 1779.